TwoZeroZero-TwoZeroZero/A3UE_Liberators/readme.md

 Based on https://github.com/Westalgie/A3UExtender
 ## Installation
 ### Local
+Download mod archive from "releases" section.
+Extract "a3ue_liberators" folder from the archive.
-Launch Build.ps1.
-In Arma 3 Launcher: Mods -> Local Mod -> Choose "build/a3ue_liberators" in this folder -> Load the installed mod
+In Arma 3 Launcher: Mods -> Local Mod -> Choose the extracted folder -> Load the installed mod.
 ### Steam
 ...